 - ½ teaspoon dried thyme

-- 1 28-ounce can of diced tomatoes, drained
+- 1 large can (28 ounces) diced tomatoes, drained

 - 1 cup brown or green lentils, picked over and rinsed